SEO in 2015: A Guide For Business Owners

 - What kind of case studies can you show me?

-Most SEO agencies will not willing give out much information about their clients.
+Most SEO agencies will not willing to give out much information about their clients.
 This isn’t a bad thing.
 They care about their clients’ privacy.
 After all, if you own a pizza parlor and the pizza parlor down the street contacts your agency, would you feel comfortable if they showed them your results and how you got there?
 With that being said, most agencies will have at least a few case studies for you to view.
-This will usually consist specifically on a raise in organic rankings as well as increases in traffic.
+This will usually consist specifically of a raise in organic rankings as well as increases in traffic.

 - How long until I will see results?

 SEO is something that can take a while.
 Like we all say, “It’s a marathon, not a sprint.”
 If an agency tells you that they will have you ranking in 2 weeks, run.
-Run away fast.
+Runaway fast.
 They are lying to you.
 Although every strategy is different, a good agency will give you results first and timelines for later.
 Most agencies can produce positive results as early as 3 months and more major results within 12 months.

 This is all a lot for a business owner to take in.
 However, understanding how SEO works will empower you to make better decisions on who to hire.
 I hope this can also be a valuable resource to know just how much it takes to do SEO.
 If you plan on doing SEO solo, know it takes a lot of work and dedication to learn best practices.
 Hire an industry professional.
 Maximize your results and free yourself to focus on your business!